jlangch/venice/doc/readme/pdf.md

 ## Custom Embedded Fonts

+PDF supports 14 standard fonts:

+- Times (v3) (in regular, italic, bold, and bold italic)
+- Courier (in regular, oblique, bold and bold oblique)
+- Helvetica (v3) (in regular, oblique, bold and bold oblique)
+- Symbol
+- Zapf Dingbats

+Other fonts have to be made explicitly available to the renderer.
+The PDF renderer supports any number of additional True-Type fonts.
+These fonts can be embedded into the PDF to be available on all client platforms regardless whether the font is locally installed or not.

 The PDF renderer loads custom True-Type fonts from the classpath.

 The font files are searched on the specified base url (e.g. `classpath:/`)